danog/MadelineProtoDocs/docs/API_docs/methods/messages.editChatTitle.md

-Chanages chat name and sends a service message on it.
+Changes chat name and sends a service message on it.

 ### Parameters: